manogyasingh/xtchat/README.md

 ## Requirements:
 Linux is all you need, as epoll is a kernel feature.
 And maybe a compiler.

+## How to run it?
+Just run `make` and then execute the server binary (`./build/server`) From another terminal, or another device, run `./build/client`.
+Follow the on-screen instructions.

 ## License:
 MIT